founders/pulse/README.md

 ## Execution

-`Prototype` will be a single-page app centered around a chronological stream of accomplishments.
+`Pulse` will be a single-page app centered around a chronological stream of accomplishments.
 Its primary purpose is to encourage people to accomplish small things.
 Its secondary purpose is to deter atrophy.

 ### The Stick